AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 # Data sharing and viewing

-After a community is established, users can share data streams with a community and tenants.
-Additionally, Community Members can view which data streams their tenant has shared or view which streams another tenant has shared.
+After a community is established, Community Members can view which data streams their tenant has shared or view which streams another tenant has shared.
+Additionally, Community Members with additional sharing permissions can share data streams with a community

 ## Prerequisites to share and view data

 - You must be a Community Member in the community where you want to share or view data.

-- To share data streams, you must be assigned the Share permission for the Sequential Data Store.
+- To share data streams, you must be assigned the **Share** permission for the Sequential Data Store.

 ## Data sharing and viewing tasks